ChristophCan/UdacityND-Behavioral-Cloning/writeup_template.md

 #### 2. Attempts to reduce overfitting in the model

 My main approach to reduce overfitting was to limit the number of epochs.
 I only used two epochs and already got a very good result with the car following the track without leaving it at any time.

+Also the MaxPooling and Dropout Layer, with a pretty low "keep-probability" of 0.3 helped reducing overfitting.

 The data got split into a training and a validation set (model.py lines 28 - 29) and it is shuffled twice.
 Once at the very beginning, before being processed in batches and then again, during evaluating every single batch.